sudippalash/media-input/README.md

         | Platform
         |--------------------------------------------------------------------------
         |
         | Which platform you use in your application.
-Example: bootstrap3 or bootstrap4 or bootstrap5
+Example: bootstrap3 or bootstrap4 or bootstrap5 or default
-        | Note: you should add platform CSS and JS library
+        | Note: you should add bootstrap platform CSS and JS library.
+If you use default then no need to add bootstrap CSS and JS library
         |
         */